Best Multi-Currency Account in Malaysia

 The best multi-currency account for you will depend on whether you need an individual or business account product, the type of transactions you need to make, and your personal preferences.

-There’s a very broad range of different multi-currency and foreign currency accounts on offer from Major Malaysian banks - some of which are aimed at day to day spending, and others which are more intended for savings and investments.
-As the features can vary widely, it’s important to look carefully at the account details and fees before you pick.
-Here’s an overview of a few popular multi-currency accounts in Malaysia to start your research.
+There's an extensive range of different multi-currency and foreign currency accounts on offer from Major Malaysian banks.
+Some are aimed at daily spending, while others are intended for savings and investments.
+As the features can vary widely, it's important to look carefully at the account details and fees before you pick.
+Here's an overview of a few popular multi-currency accounts in Malaysia to start your research.

-• 20 MYR annual fee to get debit card
+• There is a 20 MYR annual fee to get debit card

 • Store up to 24 currencies